Mountain in Faroe Islands

 We have hand-picked three breathtakingly beautiful hikes for you to walk whenever you visit the Faroe Islands.
 All three hikes are unmissable if you are a true nature adventurer.

-1. Hvíthamar
+1. Hvíthamar Vantage Point

-Hvíthamar - Guide to Faroe Islands
+Hvíthamar in the Faroe Islands

 The wondrous view from Hvíthamar.
 Photo by Carlos Pimentel known as @carlospimentel__ on Instagram.

-To reach Hvíthamar, you will hike for only 15 minutes from the parking area by the road leading to the village Gjógv.
+To reach Hvíthamar, you will hike for only 15 minutes from the parking area by the road leading to the settlement Gjógv.
 You will find the parking area at the highest point between the villages Funningur and Gjógv.

 It is important to notice that the hike starts from the mountain pass between the two villages Funningur and Gjógv.
 There is a parking lot here 3 kilometres before you reach Gjógv.
 This is where you will start your hike.
 Follow the fence here up to Hvíthamar.